slifin/breeze/README.md

 ## About

-Breeze is a framework aimed at PHP developers to encourage a style of code that creates good habits around naming things and actions within code.
+Breeze is a framework aimed at PHP developers to encourage a style of code that helps signal intent.

 ## Name things